vgvassilev/clad/docs/userDocs/source/index.rst

 Features
 -----------

-- Requires no code modification for computing derivatives of existing codebase.
+- Requires little to no code modification for computing derivatives of existing codebase.
 - Features both reverse mode AD (backpropagation) and forward mode AD.
 - Computes derivatives of functions, member functions, functors and lambda expressions.
 - Supports large subset of C++ including if statements, for, while loops and so